 Unexpected Strangers at Your Door - Please read!

-Over this weekend in the Foothills Area Command we had a report of a Hispanic male, thin build, accompanied by a young, white girl, thin, about 15 years old.
+In March, we had a report of a Hispanic male, thin build, accompanied by a young, white girl, thin, about 15 years old.
 They approached the residence and told the homeowner they were there to pick up clothing the female left at the home the prior night; the resident had no idea what they were talking about and they remained outside the residents door for about 10 minutes.
 An alert neighbor called 242-COPS and noted to the operator that a group of teens had just vandalized their homes side garage door and left the door open.
 They may have been attempting to break into the home and were in a dark blue older model SUV.

 We make it easy to file police reports: